 Dr Gayle Dillon - Flexible Working

-Gayle is a Principal Lecturer in the department of Psychology.
+Gayle is Deputy Head of the Department of Psychology.

 Gayle has children at a primary school that does not have childcare facilities outside of school hours.
 She uses flexible working to accommodate this, in conjunction with her husband.
 Gayle has been working flexibly for six years at Nottingham Trent University.
 The flexible working arrangement has been very important for helping the children settle into the school and maintain a consistent routine around school life.
 It allows for time to be with the children and deal with the logistics of family life.